Continuation Newton methods with deflation techniques for global optimization problems: Introduction

 2mm

-In order to overcome the shortcomings of these two methods and make use of their advantages, we revise the continuation Newton method \cite{AG2003,LXL2021,LX2021} by using the deflation technique \cite{BG1971} to find the stationary points of $f(x)$ as many as possible.
-Then, we select the first $L$ smallest stationary points of $f(x)$ as the initial evolutionary seeds of the quasi-genetic algorithm, other than the random initial seeds of the known evolutionary algorithms \cite{MTK1999,Mitchell1996,Moscato1989}.
-After the quasi-genetic algorithm evolves into several generations such as twenty generations, we obtain a suboptimal point $x_{ag}^{\ast}$ near the global minimum point.
-Finally, we use the continuation Newton method \cite{LXL2021,LX2021} with this suboptimal point $x_{ag}^{\ast}$ as the initial point to solve the nonlinear system \eqref{NLEFX} of equations and obtain one stationary point $x_{cn}^{\ast}$ of $f(x)$.
-Finally, we output $x_{min}^{\ast} = \arg \min\{f(x_{ag}^{\ast}), \; f(x_{cn}^{\ast})\}$ as the global minimum point of the algorithm.
+In order to reduce the computational complexity of the multi-start method and retain the advantage of the evolutionary algorithm escaping from the local minima, we use the continuation Newton method \cite{AG2003,LXL2022,LX2021} with the revised deflation technique \cite{BG1971} to find the multiple stationary points of the objective function as the initial seeds of the quasi-genetic algorithm, which are different from the random seeds of the known evolutionary algorithms.
+The practical multi-start method and the evolutionary algorithm are derivative-free methods.
+Namely, the gradient of the objective function does not need to be provided by the user and the derivative-free method \cite{CSV2009,RS2013B} is regarded as the black-box method \cite{SK2017}.

 2mm